Greek PM Calls For Calm Amid very Intense Santorini Tremors - UrduPoint

 The neighbouring islands of Anafi, Ios and Amorgos have also been affected.

+An experts' committee on Monday said some 200 tremors over 3.0 magnitude had been recorded since Saturday.

+The committee stressed that the phenomenon was "not linked to volcanic activity."

-The activity has prompted authorities to send rescue units to the area and close schools, and some areas have been declared off-limits because of rockslide risks.
+The quakes prompted authorities to send rescue units to the area and close schools Monday.
+Some areas have been declared off-limits because of rockslide risks.

+On Monday, it was decided to shut schools on the four islands until Friday.

-Britain issued a travel warning, urging its nationals to follow the advice of local officials.
+Britain and France issued travel warnings, urging their nationals to follow the advice of local officials.

-Greek authorities have also asked people to avoid large gatherings in enclosed spaces and stay away from certain ports, derelict buildings and empty swimming pools.
+Greek authorities have also asked people to avoid large gatherings in enclosed spaces and stay away from certain ports and derelict buildings.
+They are also urged the emptying of swimming pools.

 Efthymios Lekkas, president of the Organisation of Antiseismic Planning and Protection, told public broadcaster ERT on Monday that there was a "faint possibility of a 5.5-magnitude earthquake", but ruled out one measuring over six.

-Many among the population of over 15,000 spent the night outdoors, while others are leaving the island by sea and air.
+Many among Santorini's population of over 15,000 spent the night outdoors, while hundreds of permanent residents are leaving the island by sea and air.

-The Aegean Sea is prone to earthquakes.
-In 1956, a quake with a magnitude of over 7.0 left over 50 dead on Santorini and gutted hundreds of buildings.

 Kostas Sakavaras, a tourist guide who has lived on the island for 17 years, told AFP he had never experienced this level of seismic activity before.